IN2-Moist/2Take1-Moist-Script/README.md

 - Give all Dildo Dicks (Big Ass Black Dildo between everyones legs)

 **Online Session**
+- Give Everyone OTR
+- Give Everyone Cop Bribe
+- Give Everyone Enemy Blips
 - Apply force to world entitys (First Applies Upward force then after delay Random Force on each direction)
 - Freeze World Vehicles & Objects
 - Any Friends Online (Friend online & in Muliplayer Check & Notify)

+### Online Protection

+#### Black list
+- Reload blacklist
+- Enable blacklist
+- Mark As Modder
+- Kick
+- Manually add scid
+- Remove blacklist (list of players on the list)

+#### Orbital Room Block

+- Teleport to block location?

+(Teleport's you directly in front of the orbital entrance you need to be inside your facility otherwise game kicks you out of the interior)

+- New Orbital Block

+(Puts a New Moving Wall Across the Wall the Orbital Door is located in)

+- Block Orbital Entrance with Wall

+`Puts a invisible wall inside the room blocking players ability to go past the doorway`

+- Orbital Inactive Screens over Block

+'Places the TV Screens you see inside the orbital showing you the Orbital cannons state or activity these show by default Orbital Inactive
+RIP ORBITAL WARRIORS!!''

+#### Block Glitch Spots

+- Various Glitch Spots like Casino God Mode Glitch are in here

+- Log Player Script Events (Value Toggle)

+`Select a value that matches the player id in the online info window for that player and toggle on this will log any script events from that selected player only`

+- UnMark all Players as Modder

+`Turns off all protections that are being blocked from all Players if they are marked as a Modder (includes any other detection not set by this script)`

+- Mark all Players as Modder (toggle)

+`Turns on Protections to block everything from all Players on a loop to ensure everyone gets marked on join`

+### Session Kicks

+- NetBail ScriptHost Fuckarino

+`Network bail Kick, with a Script host targeted kick which will kick all in session and will force the script host to send kicks this has a really bad effect on yourself game ui goes flickery due to you being a script host and you getting spammed with those kicks although 2take1 protects you from being kicked it makes the game harder to play with the ui going crazy so last resort kick!`

+- Session Kick Data2 Type2

+  `Kicks session using all data2 kicks`

+- Script Event Crash Session

+- Kick Host until Session host

+`Fast kick all hosts until you are host`

+- Network Bail Kick

+`Network kick using globals to force the player to bail from the session very effective against most Modder's but most good menus would be protected against this! if it is going to work and kick them it would instantly remove them with no delay`

+- Test Kick

+` Experimental Script Event Kick`

+- Host Kick All

+`Only works while you are the current session host, but will kick all players with a Players have voted you out of session message preventing them joining again.
+Does not effect you or friends just all others`

+### Clean Shit Up!

+#### World Clean-up

+- Fetch World Entities Move & Delete
+- Fetch all Peds Move & Delete
+- Fetch all objects Move & Delete
+- Fetch all Vehicles Move & Delete
+- Fetch all Pickups Move & Delete

+`Clean up entities we can get control of and removes them from the map and deletes this excludes any player owned vehicles`

+- Delete Spawned Cunts
+- Delete Blips Added
+- Delete Alkonost Lag Spawns
+- Delete Ped Spawns
+- Delete Ped Spawns + Vehicles

+### World Options

+#### Weather Overide

+- Reset Overide weather
+- Clear Cloud Hat
+- list of weathers

+#### World Wave Modifiers

+- Get Current Wave Intensity
+- Persistant Wave Intensity toggle Value Modifier
+- Change Wave Intensity Value Modifier
+- Reset Intensity

+### Chat Spam

+- Preset Spam
+ `list of preset spam`
+- Your Custom Spam
+  `list of your own saved presets`
+- Russian Spam
+  `list of preset russian spam`
+- Spam Options
+  `Add Presets and set delay options here`

+- no text spam
+  `very fast blank spam`
+- Send Clipboard Contents
+  `Sends text in clipboard`
+- String Char Randomised spam
+  `fast random ascii character spam`
+- String Char Randomised Delayspam
+  `Delayed random ascii character spam`

 ## Player Functions: